What Is Sexual Assault?

 The Rape Crisis Center uses the term sexual assault to describe any unwanted sexual attention.
 Sexual assault can take the form of rape, child molestation, incest, or sexual harassment.
 These are all acts of violence and power which use sex as a weapon.

 - Most people who are sexually assaulted are assaulted by someone they know.

 - Most sexual assaults are perpetrated by individuals who are the same race as their victims.

-- Sexual assault can happen to any woman, child, or man.
+- Sexual assault can happen to a person of any gender identity (woman, man, non-binary, etc.).
 Everyone is at risk; however, the vast majority of sexual assault victims are female.

 - Sexual assault is not caused by what the victim is wearing, where they happen to be, or what they happen to be doing.
 It is always the responsibility of the assailant.

 - Sexual assault is a crime motivated by violence, anger, and power; it is not an act of sexual desire.